dhoer/k8s-env-gen/README.md

 Makes [docker env files](https://docs.docker.com/compose/env-file/) compatible with kubernetes by generating:

-1. _create configmap_ script or secret yaml file with kubernetes compatible keys
+1. configmap script or secret yaml file with kubernetes compatible keys
-1. _environment snippet_ file to paste into deployment yaml that links environment variables back to configmap or secrets
+1. environment snippet to paste into deployment yaml that links environment variables back to configmap or secrets

 Reason for this (kubernetes v1.4):